-The CX310 is installed in the rear slot of the E9000 chassis and connected to compute nodes, storage nodes, management modules through the E9000 midplane.
-The CX310 performs switching of internal data packets and control management packets to provide high-speed data transmission.
+The CX911 is installed in a rear slot of the E9000 chassis and is connected to compute nodes, storage nodes, and management modules through the midplane.
+It exchanges internal data packets and control and management packets to ensure high-speed data transmission.